The Lego Star Wars Holiday Special: Casting

 Voice actors from previous Star Wars media who reprise their roles in the special include Billy Dee Williams, Kelly Marie Tran, Anthony Daniels, Matt Lanter, Tom Kane, James Arnold Taylor, and Dee Bradley Baker.
 According to Mark Hamill, he was not approached to voice his longtime Star Wars role as Luke Skywalker in the special; the character was instead voiced by Eric Bauza.
+Hamill however would reprise his role as Luke in the Lego Star Wars: Rebuild the Galaxy mini-series in 2024.

 Animation

 Approximately 100 animators from Atomic Cartoons worked on the special.
 According to director Ken Cunnigham, the animators wanted the special to have as much of a cinematic quality as possible, having been inspired by the videogame Lego Star Wars: The Skywalker Saga.
 The animators used the LEGO Digital Designer to build models through digital Lego bricks, before being brought to Atomic Cartoons' computer software to work on the animation.

 Release

-The Lego Star Wars Holiday Special was released in November 17, 2020, on Disney+, marking the 42nd anniversary of the original Holiday Special's release.
+The Lego Star Wars Holiday Special was released on November 17, 2020, on Disney+, marking the 42nd anniversary of the original Holiday Special's release.
+It is also released on the Star Wars Kids YouTube channel, for a limited time in 2024.